 Prior to the pandemic, these actions were fairly effective at making progress towards the goal, with 95% of seniors enrolling in a 2 or 4 year university in 2019.
-The pandemic has significantly impacted progress towards this goal.
-As we're able to implement the actions to a greater extent, we're optimistic that progress will be seen in future years.
-For now, we will continue to work on this goal as it is the school's mission.
+During the pandemic our ability to implement them was significantly impacted and a great deal of progress was lost.
+However, as we've been able to restore and implement these actions post-pandemic, we've experienced a rebound where these actions are once again proving effective.
+We are optimistic that continued progress will be made in this area in future years.
 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.